jwells131313/dargo/README.md

 A service that is bound with a Creator function expects the entire initialization of that service to be done by the Creator function.
 Even if that service implements DargoInitializer it will **not** have the DargoInitialize method called on it by the system.
+The Creator function is passed the ServiceLocator that was used to create the service and the descriptor representing the description of the service.

 ## Testing